Numanggang language

 Numanggang (Manggang) is a language of Papua New Guinea.
 Other names are Boana, Kai, Ngain, Sugu.
 Numanggang is preferred over Tok Pisin in the village court because its use is believed to have a calming effect on proceedings.

+Names

+The alternate names for Numanggang are Boana, Kai, Manggang, Ngain, Numangan, Numangang, and Sugu.

 The letter Ɋ

 The letter Ɋ, also known as Q with hook tail, was introduced by Lutheran missionaries in Papua New Guinea for use in the Numanggang language in the 1930s or 1940s.
-In 2002, it was decided to discontinue using Q with hook tail.
+In 2002, it was decided to discontinue using the letter.